Skip to the content.

 All Select query methods which takes a mapper function has a companion one without.

-Calling that mapper-less methods will imply mapping a tuple as String alias to Object value:
+Calling that mapper-less methods will imply mapping to a tuple as String alias to Object value:

 Prerequisites